Devon Windsor’s Shirt Falls Off In New Instagram Pic

 Meanwhile, the model is keeping her fans entertained and updated via her personal Instagram feed.

 Windsor’s recent photos are from Mexico, as she appears to be enjoying a tropical getaway.
-One photo in particular received over 15,000 likes, and showed Devon in a black swimsuit and sheer coverup.
+One photo, in particular, received over 15,000 likes and showed Devon in a black swimsuit and sheer coverup.

 The update seemed to capture the summer vibe, as the model stood on a wooden swing set.
 She placed her left hand behind her back while holding onto the swings with her right.
-She went barefoot, while rocking a black, strapless one-piece.
+She went barefoot while rocking a black, strapless one-piece.

 The swimsuit had a very high cut, with the sides reaching her waist.
 She combined the swimwear with a black, sheer coverup skit.
-It rested on her hips, and had a high slit on the right side.
+It rested on her hips and had a high slit on the right side.

 Devon also accessorized with a thick, gold necklace with a round pendant.
 She also wore dark sunglasses and a colorful scarf in her hair.